I went to Laos Read more [...]

 I set 20 small mammal traps around the guest house for a couple of nights.

 I should probably have ventured further into the forest to catch interesting species.
-But despite my laziness we did catch my first Himalayan Rat (Rattus nitidus) near the guest house, several House Mice and what I believe to be my first Little Himalayan Rat (Niviventer eha).
+But despite my laziness we did catch my first Himalayan Rat (Rattus pyctoris) near the guest house, several mice – some may have been house mouse but at least one was a Cook’s Mice.

 All in all a great trip, done at speed and at the last minute, to a remote area.
 But the journey time was well worth it for the hour I spent with the Red Panda.
 I’d like to give a big thank you to the Red Panda Network and especially to Sangay and Phinju who were remarkably adept at finding the animals, to Rajiv for all his assistance and company, and Dirk for his help before I arrived in arranging such a tight – but successful – itinerary.